jmannall/RoomAcoustiCpp/docs/unity/index.md

 # Unity Interface

-The Unity interface provides a set of modular c# scripts that can be used to integrate RoomAcoustiC++ into Unity projects.
+The Unity interface provides a set of modular c# scripts that can be used to integrate RoomAcoustiC++ into Unity projects The audio processing is built on top of the default Unity audio system.
-The audio processing is built on top of the default Unity audio system.
+The interface is available on the GitHub repository [here](https://github.com/jmannall/RoomAcoustiCpp-Unity).

 ## RACManager
 The `RACManager` script is the main entry point for using RoomAcoustiC++ in Unity.